vault27/Foundation/vxlan.md

 - NVE - Network Virtualization Edge - interface where VXLAN ends - only 1 NVE interface is allowed on the switch.
 - VTEP - VXLAN Tunnel Endpoint - Nexus - Leaf

+## Pros
+- Addresses the limitation of 4094 VLANs, allows 16M networks via VNI
+- All paths are used via ECMP, UDP source port entropy ensures efficient load balancing
+- Semaless moving VMs across DC

-## BUM traffic forwarding: data plane
+## How they handle BUM traffic and MAC learning
 Can be processed in 2 ways:
-- Multicast replication - multicast is enabled on Underlay - BUM is not packed inside VxlAN - it is sent via Underlay - replication point is on rendezvous point - spine - it is difficult to configure multicast on Underlay - not used today
+- Multicast replication for BUM/Flood and learn for MAC - multicast is enabled on Underlay - BUM is not packed inside VxlAN - it is sent via Underlay - replication point is on rendezvous point - spine - it is difficult to configure multicast on Underlay - not used today
-- Ingress replication - packed to VxLAN - and sent to all in VNI - configured statically or with BGP EVPN
+- Ingress replication for BUM/Flood and learn for MAC - packed to VxLAN - and sent to all in VNI - configured statically: for every VNI we configure VTEPs IPs which have the same VNI
+- OVSDB for MAC learning and BUM
+- EVPN for both BUM and MAC learning

 ## Operations
 ### Without BGP, ingress replication of BUM traffic